 1st Battalion held the northern section with Col. Donald Paul’s command post at Urspelt:

-2nd Battalion was in reserve:
+2nd Battalion, in reserve:

-Companies E, F, G, and H were held behind the lines at Donnange
+•Companies E, F, G, and H were held behind the lines at Donnange

-General Cota’s 28th Infantry Division command post was in Wiltz.
+•General Cota’s 28th Infantry Division command post was in Wiltz.

 3rd Battalion held the southern section with Maj.
 Harold Milton’s